chhenning/nupic_visual_studio/README.md

 ## Cap'n Proto

 This dependency convert's .capnp files into c++ files.
 The tool and headers are found in tools\capnproto .

+### Compiling Cap't Proto

+Unit tests need to link to this lib.

+Follow the steps outlined [here] (https://capnproto.org/install.html#installation-windows).
+In VS2017 command line run:
+    1) cmake -G "Visual Studio 15 2017"
+    2) Create x64 configuration
+    3) for "capnp" and "kj" projects remove "/machine:X86" in Additional Options in the Librarian Settings
+    4) Build "capnp" and "kj" projects

 # Compiling nupic